mandev/jspool/README.md

 # jSpool

-jSpool is a cross platform file spooler.
+jSpool is a cross plateform file spooler.

 Features:
 * easy to use graphical user interface